 In addition to a physical examination, the following tests may be used to diagnose bone cancer:

 Blood tests .
 Some laboratory tests may help detect bone cancer.
 Alkaline phosphatase and lactate dehydrogenase levels in the blood may be higher in patients with osteosarcoma or Ewing’s sarcoma.
 However, it is important to note that alkaline phosphatase is normally high when cells that form bone tissue are very active (for example, when children are growing or a broken bone is healing), so high levels do not always mean cancer.
 Abnormal glucose tolerance may be found in people with chondrosarcoma.

 X-ray.
 An x-ray is a way to create a picture of the structures inside of the body using a small amount of radiation.

 Bone scan .
 A bone scan uses a radioactive tracer to look at the inside of the bones.
 The tracer is injected into a patient’s vein.
 It collects in areas of the bone and is detected by a special camera.
 Healthy bone appears gray to the camera, and areas of injury, such as those caused by cancerous cells, appear dark.

 Computed tomography (CT or CAT) scan .
 A CT scan creates a three-dimensional picture of the body with an x-ray machine.
 A computer then combines these images into a detailed, cross-sectional view that shows any abnormalities or tumors.
 A CT scan can also be used to measure the tumor’s size.
 Sometimes, a special dye called a contrast medium is given before the scan to provide better detail on the image.
-This dye can be injected into a vein to provide better detail.
+This dye can be injected into a vein or given as a pill to swallow.

 Positron emission tomography (PET) scan .
 A PET scan is a way to create picture of organs and tissues inside the body.
 A small amount of a radioactive substance is injected into a patient’s body.
 This substance is absorbed mainly by organs and tissues that use the most energy.
 Because cancer tends to use energy actively, it absorbs more of the radioactive substance.
 A scanner then detects this substance to produce images of the inside of the body.